SidoKnee/Trumbowyg-v2.27.3/README.md

 I have made a few changes to this wonderful Text Area editor 😁 I Love this Editor !
 The Languages need a bit of work 😕
-I hope that Alexandre Demode (Alex-D) does not mind 🤔 Just do this to get the Buttons to work & the Dropdowns, at the Bottom of your page.
+I hope that Alexandre Demode (Alex-D),{https://github.com/Alex-D/Trumbowyg} does not mind 🤔 Just do this to get the Buttons to work & the Dropdowns, at the Bottom of your page.